Short Term Capital Gain Tax

 Understanding STCG is essential for taxpayers to manage their financial planning efficiently.
 This article will explain the concept of short-term capital gain tax, applicable rates, calculation methods, exemptions, and strategies to minimise tax liability.

-Definition of short-term capital gains tax
+What is short-term capital gains tax?

 Short-term capital gains tax (STCG) applies to profits earned from selling capital assets within a short duration.
 The holding period criteria vary based on asset types: